 Short-term Care: Rehospitalizations

-In Henderson Nursing and Rehabilitation Center, 20.17 Percentage of Residents Rehospitalized
+In Henderson Nursing and Rehabilitation Center, 13.49% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Henderson Nursing and Rehabilitation Center, 13.78 Percentage of Patients
+In Henderson Nursing and Rehabilitation Center, 21.29% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Henderson Nursing and Rehabilitation Center, 72.12% Percentage of Resident
+In Henderson Nursing and Rehabilitation Center, 76.79% of Resident

-This tells you the percent of short-term stay patients that saw functional improvements, such as with activities of daily living.
+This indicates the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with ADL's generally correlates with successful rehabilitation services.

 Nearby Hospitals